 Abstract:

-In soft rock strata, the vertical load transfer behavior of cast-in-place pile is significantly influenced by the roughness of shaft-rock joints.
-It is particularly pronounced at the interface between the shaft and surrounding rock, where dislocations occur under load, leading to shear dilation and an increase in lateral constraint (normal stress).
-Existing modellings, such as the Patton’s model and its generalized form, can well predict the normal stress at the pre-peak, but there overlooks a critical aspect; in specific, the potential destruction of the asperity when shear dilation reaches a critical state due to local stress increasing, leading to the rapid release of accumulated energy.
-This destruction is macroscopically represented as volume shear contraction of the shaft-rock joints, causing a decrease in normal stress.
-This study identifies the geometries of the failure of a triangular asperity based on the upper-bound solution of a unilaterally compressed wedge and existing laboratory observations.
-After asperity failed, a newborn debris is separated from the original rock asperity and obliquely slides.
-Based on considerations of kinematic principles, the energy principle is used to determine the shear contraction angle and the sliding resistance at the post-peak.
-The modified shear model is verified using the observations of existing direct shear tests.
-On this basis, analytical solutions for the distribution of axial force are obtained.
-Parameter studies reveal that the half chord-length, shear dilation inclination, and internal friction angle of rock have a strong impact on the shear contraction angle and unit shaft resistance.
+In soft rock strata, the vertical load transfer behavior of cast-in-place piles is significantly influenced by the roughness of shaft-rock joints.
+It is particularly pronounced at the interface between the shaft and the surrounding rock, where dislocations occur under loads, leading to shear dilation and an increase in the lateral constraint (normal stress).
+The existing models, such as the Patton's model and its generalized form, can well predict the normal stress at the pre-peak, but they ignore a critical aspect: in specific, the potential destruction of the asperity when shear dilation reaches the critical state due to increasing local stress, leading to the rapid release of accumulated energy.
+This destruction is macroscopically represented as the volume shear contraction of the shaft-rock joints, causing a decrease in the normal stress.
+This study identifies that a newborn debris will be separated from the original rock asperity and obliquely slides after the asperity fails based on the upper-bound solution of a unilaterally compressed wedge and the existing laboratory observations.
+Considering the kinematic principles, the energy principle is used to determine the shear contraction angle and the sliding resistance at the post-peak.
+The modified shear model is verified using the observations of the existing direct shear tests.
+On this basis, the analytical solutions for the distribution of axial force are obtained.
+The parameter studies reveal that the half chord-length, shear dilation inclination and internal friction angle of rock have a strong impact on the shear contraction angle and unit shaft resistance.